lemonskyjwt/plpstgrssearch/README.md

 Creating search dict and config in PostgreSQL
 ---------------------------------------------

-After you run the `./getdicts` script the SQL to `CREATE` the DICTIONARY and CONFIGURATION, annoted should be outputted.
-Simply start psql and run these commands.
+After you run the `pg_hunspell_install` script the SQL to `CREATE` the DICTIONARY and CONFIGURATION will be outputted, as well as the catalog annotations.
+Simply start `psql` and run these commands.

 Testing
 -------